 However, the surprise I found was no one was truly troubled they had not caught a fish or even had a nibble during the time we were there.
 Ice fishing, maybe any kind of fishing, is about the friendship which is found at the fishing hole.
 All the fishermen talked with each other, cracked jokes, and talked about their lives.

 "When you're on the ice, it's so quiet and the people are near you like my friend, Lance, over there," said Joyce, pointing to Lance.
-"So I can yell at him and we can have conversation the whole time," she added, while she checked the line she had dropped through the ice into the water below.
+"So I can yell at him and we can have conversation the whole time," she added, while she checked the line she had dropped through the ice into

-it hit me.
+That's when it hit me.
 A different thought.
 It really doesn't matter if they catch fish.
 What these fishermen like is the idea of being on the ice and being with family.
 Yes, they are family.
 None was blood-related, but the several people who were on the ice had found each other and discovered they shared the same passion.

 They also found a peacefulness at being together.
 It was the ice which brought them together.
 If they catch fish, okay.
 If they don't, that's okay, too.